Tri-ang Railways: Tri-ang name

-Brothers George and Joseph Lines made wooden toys in the Victorian age, their company being G & J Lines Ltd. Joseph was the active partner while George went into farming.
+Brothers George and Joseph Lines made wooden toys in the Victorian age, their company being G & J Lines Ltd. Joseph was the active partner, while George went into farming.
 Joseph (or Joe) had four sons.
-Three of these – William, Walter and Arthur Edwin Lines – formed Lines Bros Ltd shortly after World War I. Three Lines make a triangle, hence the Tri-ang.
+Three of these – William, Walter and Arthur Edwin Lines – formed Lines Bros Ltd shortly after World War I. Three Lines make a triangle, hence the Tri-ang name.
 Arthur's son, Richard Lines, was largely responsible for the Tri-ang Railways system.

 Foundation of Tri-ang Railways

-Rovex Plastics Ltd was founded just after World War II in 1946 by Alexander Gregory Vanetzian, who made toys for Marks & Spencer.
-Venetzian was asked to develop an electric toy train set for Christmas 1950.
-He delivered the product but, although the company had found larger premises in a former Brewery in Richmond, it was constrained financially.
+In 1946, Rovex Plastics Ltd was founded by Alexander Gregory Vanetzian, who made toys for Marks & Spencer.
+Venetzian was asked to develop an electric toy train set for Christmas 1950 and did so.
+Although the company had found larger premises in a former brewery in Richmond, it was constrained financially.
 Lines Bros were looking to expand into railways and so they purchased Rovex.
-Their products would be sold under the Tri-ang Railways name from 1951.
-To give room for development they moved the company, now Rovex Scale Models Ltd, to a brand new factory built at Margate, in Kent, in 1954.
+Their products were sold under the Tri-ang Railways name from 1951.
+In 1954, to give room for development they moved the company, now Rovex Scale Models Ltd, to a brand new factory built at Margate, in Kent.

-A battery powered plastic 0 gauge range called the Big Big train was sold from 1966 to 1972.
-Some, but not all of the moulds from these were later sold and used by other manufacturers including Novo in the USSR and Lima in Italy.
+From 1966 to 1972, a battery powered plastic 0 gauge range called the Big Big train was sold.
+Some, but not all of the moulds from these were later sold and used by other manufacturers, including Novo in the USSR and Lima in Italy.

 As well as 00/H0 gauge, Tri-ang made TT gauge models from 1957 to at least 1967.
 The 3mm Society supports those who still model Tri-ang TT.

 J. H. Doyle, managing director of Rovex Scale Models joined Rovex Plastic Ltd in its early days.
 His responsibilities within Tri-ang were the development of the OO/HO range and he was "a prime mover in starting and promoting" the TT gauge.

-Tri-ang also manufactured a garden railway system called Tri-ang Minic Narrowgauge Railway, thus being known as TMNR.
-This was a 10.25" gauge passenger carrying system using 2 rail electric pick-up with motors running at 40 volts DC.
-This was produced in the early 1960s and not a commercial success, with less than 90 'sets' being produced.
+Tri-ang also manufactured a garden railway system called Tri-ang Minic Narrowgauge Railway, known as TMNR.
+This was a 10.25" gauge passenger carrying system, using 2 rail electric pick-up with motors running at 40 volts DC.
+It was produced in the early 1960s and not a commercial success, with less than 90 sets being produced.